tkn-tub/ns3-gym/src/wifi/doc/source/wifi-design.rst

-configuration, an attribute ``QosSupported`` that allows configuration of 802.11e/WMM-style QoS support, an attribute ``HtSupported`` that allows configuration of 802.11n High Throughput style support and an attribute ``VhtSupported`` that allows configuration of 802.11ac Very High Throughput style support.
+configuration, an attribute ``QosSupported`` that allows configuration of 802.11e/WMM-style QoS support, an attribute ``HtSupported`` that allows configuration of 802.11n High Throughput style support, an attribute ``VhtSupported`` that allows configuration of 802.11ac Very High Throughput style support and an attribute ``HeSupported`` that allows configuration of 802.11ax High Efficiency style support.

 There are also several **rate control algorithms** that can be used by the MAC low layer.
 A complete list of available rate control algorithms is